logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/engine-class-methods/endrun/_index.md

 ## Parameters

-There are no parameters for this function.
+There are no parameters for this function.;

 ## Return Value